Dublin glows with warm smiles, passionate prose, boisterous banter and creamy dark stout.

 The heritage of Keats, Joyce and Wilde looms large in Dublin and you’ll long to turn a few pages of Irish literature.
 Lean on the learned staff at Books Upstairs for Dublin’s latest best sellers and hear emerging writers read from their text or perform poetry.

-Next, go for gold and or just have a go at a range of Gaelic Games.
-Test your eye-hand co-ordination with Hurling — an Irish brand of hockey, or dodge your friends in a fast-paced game of Gaelic Football.
-There’s even the opportunity to master the art of Irish Ceilí Dancing.
+Sporting types can also test their metal at Experience Gaelic Games.
+Try hurling — an Irish brand of hockey that dates back some 3,000 years, or dodge your friends in a fast-paced game of Gaelic football.
+There’s even the opportunity to master the art of Irish ceilí dancing.

-Do you have any tips for top things to do in Dublin?
+Do you have any tips to add to our Dublin travel guide?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock